Waste is just a resource in the wrong place.

 Avoid single-use plastics

 Single-use plastics include plastic shopping bags, plastic cups, straws, food packaging, coffee cups and lids - any plastic item intended to be used once then discarded.
 These plastics have a toxic impact on humans, animals and the environment.
 Please don't bring single-use plastic items to Splore.

 Beautiful Relieve composting toilets turn human waste into “humanure” - and provide a more pleasant festival restroom experience!

 Keep an eye out for our friendly Camp Kaitiaki.
-These guys and girls are kind of like campsite hosts.
-They’ll sort you out with some bags for your ‘resources’ (one for recycling and one for compostables) and give you a hand with anything else you might need!
+These guys and girls are modern day campsite power rangers.
+Working alongside Camp HQ and the Zero Waste team, Camp Kaitiaki play an important role in keeping the campsites running smoothly.
+They’ll sort you out with some bags for your ‘resources’ (one for recycling and one for compostables) and give you a hand with anything else you might need.